lxsmnsyc/dismantle/docs/configuration.md

           source: 'my-example',
         },
         /**
          * Defines which function to import and call.
-Behaves
+         *
-         * the same way like in `directives`
+         * Used in entry files.
          */
         target: {
           kind: 'named',